The Avatar Mountains. That is how Zhangjiajie National Forest Park is being promoted across China and around the world.

 Unfortunately this is also where we rejoined the crowds.
 Shrill voices echoed across Zhangjiajie National Forest Park as group leaders squawked into megaphones.

-Clusters of Chinese people in matching hats clapped and screamed in unison, trying to identify their own annoying sound amongst the hundreds of other claps and screams bouncing off of the sandstone.
+Clusters of people in matching hats clapped and screamed in unison, trying to identify their own voice amongst the hundreds of other claps and screams bouncing off of the sandstone.

 The illusion of being in Pandora was gone.